silverwind/droppy/README.md

 }
 ```
 ### Options
-- `listeners` {Array} - Defines on which interfaces, port and protocols the server will listen.
+- `listeners` *Array* - Defines on which interfaces, port and protocols the server will listen.
 See [listener options](#listener-options) below. `listeners` has no effect when droppy is used as a module.
-- `debug` {Boolean} - When enabled, skips resource minification and enables CSS reloading.
+- `debug` *Boolean* - When enabled, skips resource minification and enables CSS reloading.
-- `keepAlive` {Number} - The interval in milliseconds in which the server sends keepalive message over the websocket.
+- `keepAlive` *Number* - The interval in milliseconds in which the server sends keepalive message over the websocket.
 These messages add some overhead but may be needed with proxies are involved.
 Set to `0` to disable keepalive messages.
-- `linkLength` {Number} - The amount of characters in a share link.
+- `linkLength` *Number* - The amount of characters in a share link.
-- `logLevel` {Number} - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
+- `logLevel` *Number* - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
-- `maxFileSize` {Number} - The maximum file size in bytes a user can upload in a single file.
+- `maxFileSize` *Number* - The maximum file size in bytes a user can upload in a single file.
-- `public` {Boolean} - When enabled, no authentication is performed.
+- `public` *Boolean* - When enabled, no authentication is performed.
-- `timestamps` {Boolean} - When enabled, adds timestamps to log output.
+- `timestamps` *Boolean* - When enabled, adds timestamps to log output.
-- `updateInterval` {Number} - Interval in which a single client can receive updates through changes in the file system, in milliseconds.
+- `updateInterval` *Number* - Interval in which a single client can receive updates through changes in the file system, in milliseconds.

 <a name="listener-options" />
 #### Listener Options